15 Best Things To Do In Dubrovnik Old Town: You’ll Actually Love!

 How Long To Stay In Dubrovnik

-I recommend staying for a minimum of 3 days in Dubrovnik, longer if you include a day trip to the nearby islands, bays, or even national parks!
+I recommend staying for a minimum of 3 days in Dubrovnik, longer if you include a day trip to the nearby islands, bays, or even national parks – or linger at your beautiful hotel!

 Dubrovnik City Pass

-Grab the Dubrovnik City Pass, it includes the city walls walk, Fort Lovrijenac, transport, galleries and museums.
-It’s well worth purchasing if you’re going to be visiting these attractions, the city walls alone is €40 and the pass is €48!
+Grab the Dubrovnik City Pass, which includes the city walls walk, Fort Lovrijenac, transport, galleries and museums.
+It’s well worth purchasing if you plan on visiting all of these attractions independently, the city walls alone is €40 and the pass is €48!

 Dubrovnik Old Town Dress Codes